s0rta/revengate-new/roadmap.md

 UI:
 - [ ] all contributors on credits screen
+- [ ] visual feedback for when inputs are accepted
 - [ ] inventory screen
 - [ ] gesture to access non-default actions, like following stairs
 - [ ] pinch to zoom